This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

-- Line a 9-inch pie plate with bottom pastry; trim even with edge of plate.
+- Line a 9-inch pie plate with bottom pastry; trim even with the edge of the plate.

 - Roll top pastry thin and to a 12" diameter.
-Using a sharp knife or a edger/pastry cutter, cut strips for lattice by cutting an even number of strips of pastry of the same width.
-If assembling flowers or leaves or a braided edge, roll any additional scraps and form according to instructional photos above.
+Using a sharp knife or an edger/pastry cutter, cut strips for lattice by cutting an even number of pastry strips of the same width.
+If assembling flowers or leaves or a braided edge, roll any additional scraps and form according to the instructional photos above.
 Set aside.

-- In a large bowl, combine the walnuts, brown sugar, egg, milk, 1 tablespoon butter, vanilla and 1/4 teaspoon lemon juice.
-Spread nut mixture over crust.
+- Combine the walnuts, brown sugar, egg, milk, 1 tablespoon of butter, vanilla, and 1/4 teaspoon of lemon juice in a large bowl—spread the nut mixture over the crust.

-- Assemble the lattice crust by folding back every second strip of pastry onto itself, a bit more than halfway across the pie.
-Trim, seal and flute edges.
-Top with braided edge if using.
-Nestle roses and leaves in an opening between the lattice.
-See images above.
-Using a pastry brush top lightly with egg wash thinned with 1 teaspoon of tap water.
+- Assemble the lattice crust by folding back every second pastry strip onto itself, more than halfway across the pie.
+Trim, seal, and flute edges.
+Top with a braided edge if using.
+Nestle roses and leaves in an opening between the lattices.
+See the images above.
+Using a pastry brush, top lightly with egg wash thinned with 1 teaspoon of tap water.

 - Bake at 375° for 50-60 minutes or until golden brown.
 Serve warm with a scoop of French vanilla ice cream or well chilled with freshly whipped sweetened cream.

 The nutrition value can vary depending on what product(s) you use.
 The information below is an estimate.
 Always use a calorie counter you are familiar with.